Join the Academy

 Revision list

-A revision list is a list of tasks you need to complete to finish your revision.
+A revision list is a checklist of tasks you need to complete to finish your revision.
 These can include things like fleshing out your main character’s backstory and adding more conflict to act 2, adding more tension to the fight scene or a goal to the first scene of act 2, or fixing tense inconsistencies on pages 25-28 and rewriting the dialogue on page 51.

 Don’t worry about tackling each of these tasks just yet.
 Right now, you just need to organize and keep track of your tasks, so you have a clear picture of what’s been done and what you still need to do, and a revision list will help you do that.